HELOC FAQs: Requirements and Lenders in Canada

 How Long Does It Take to Get a HELOC?

-The process for getting a HELOC typically takes three to six weeks.
+The process for getting a HELOC typically takes two to three weeks.
 The timeline can vary depending on the lender's workload, how quickly you provide the required documents, and the time it takes to schedule and complete the property appraisal.

 Can You Get a HELOC with Bad Credit?